nitinkc/nitinkc.github.io/_posts/microservices/2024-12-05-springboot-startup.md

 ---

 # 5. **Auto-Configuration and Component Scanning**
+Spring Boot evaluates conditions defined in each auto-configuration class (e.g., `@ConditionalOnClass`, `@ConditionalOnProperty`) to decide if the class should be applied.

 ### 5.1 **Component Scanning**
 - The `@ComponentScan` annotation scans the base package and sub-packages for Spring-managed components, such as:
   - Services
   - Repositories
   - Controllers